anchpop/wise_mans_haskell/book.md

 18
 ```

 You're probably wondering how this works.
 First, notice that `add` takes two values, but only returns one?
 For example, `add 1 4` evaluates to `5`.
 What `foldl1` does is use that to take a whole *list* of values and reduce it down to just one.
-It starts out by using the function to turn the first two values into one value..
+It starts out by using the function to turn the first two values into one value.

 !figure()(assets/exp_foldl1_step_1.svg)